ITT23/assignment-08-replication-top_idee/documentation.md

 Hardware:

 * Piano - we stole it from the media informatics lab (after intense hints about the piano we consulted the lecture material of Prof. Dr. Nikolaus Bosch 'Strafrecht Besonderer Teil II - Eigentums und Vermögensdelikte'.
 We realized that we only actualized 3 of the 4 'objektive Tatbestandsmerkmalen' by asking beforehand.
-Furthermore in the realm of 'subjektive Tatebestandsmerkmale' we found out that we never could steal it anyway because we intended to bring it back)
+Furthermore in the realm of 'subjektive Tatebestandsmerkmale' we found out that we never could steal it anyway because we intended to bring it back).
+We really wanted to have a "bad boys"-vibe to this.
-* a second MIDI Controller - because Christoph and Sabrina are seeing each other too often, the village is already talking about them; two controllers = everyone can work on MIDI input on their own
+* a second MIDI Controller - because village talk (more about that later)
-* Foot pedal - since the stolen piano didn't have one
+* Foot pedal - since the ~~stolen~~ borrowed piano didn't have one

 Software-related:

-* MIDI - knowledge
 * mapping of MIDI-notes to the alphabet
 * a nice application

 ### Hardware-Stuff

-As mentioned we stole the piano from the media informatics lab.
+As mentioned we ~~stole~~ borrowed the piano from the media informatics lab.
 (Nektar Impact GX 61 - some specifications here).

-Since we feared that the village talk was getting out of hand, we decided to quickly assemble a miniature MIDI controller based on a Raspberry Pi Pico running on CircuitPython.
+Since we feared that the village talk about us was getting out of hand (and that Sabrinas grandma started again with "Christoph is such a cutie and you see him very often."), we decided to quickly assemble a miniature MIDI controller based on a Raspberry Pi Pico running on CircuitPython.
 You can see the code in the `assets/midi-controller`-folder.
 Things needed:

 * Raspberry Pi Pico
-* 5 Buttons
+* 5 Buttons (or how many you want.)
-* 10 Jumpercables
+* 10 Jumpercables (just double the buttons number okay)

 In the paper it was mentioned that the space-bar was not mapped on the keys, but on the foot pedal of the piano.
-Our stolen keyboard didn't had a foot pedal though, so we decided to assemble a pedal on our own.
-Like the test-midi-controller we build the pedal on a Raspberry Pi Pico running with?
+Our ~~stolen~~ borrowed keyboard didn't had a foot pedal though, so we decided to assemble a pedal on our own.
+Like the test-midi-controller we build the pedal on a Raspberry Pi Pico running on (with? you know what I mean.)
 CircuitPython.
-We invested time and hard work to design, build and code the pedal box only for a space input.
+We invested time and hard work to design, build and code the pedal box.
+All of this only for a space input.

 Things you need: